jef41/tilt-micro-bridge/comp_guide.md

 the blurred files are development files on the test computer, ignore those.
 If the files on the Pico do not show, try clicking the 3 horizontal lines in the bottom left part of the Thonny window, select Refresh.

 ## Configuration
 Using Thonny, double click on the _config.json_ file.
+The file should open in the main Thonny window where you can edit it.
+Once edited use the Save button to save the configuration to the Pico device.
+Then issue Ctl+D to issue a soft reboot and test the configuration

 A valid, but minimal configuiration file looks like this:

-A minimal config.json looks like;
 ```json
 {
     "csv_log_tilt_colours": ["red"],